 For any running in the winter season, it’s essential to dress for success.
 Practice these tips to be well prepared for your next snowshoe race.

 Runner and executive chef Weimar Gomez says, “I think one of the most important things to do when we practice in snowshoes is to maintain the right temperature of the body; we quickly feel hot when running especially if we over-cover (dressed).
 Once we finish it is important to maintain warm until the time we can change.
 Hydration is important as in summertime, and some gels to support energy are suitable as well.
 We spend more energy in cold days especially in the first minutes when the body uses that energy to fight against the conditions.”

 Dean Tucker says, “I see new snowshoe runners with too many clothes on at the beginning of a training session or race.
 If you are warm when you are getting started, you are going to overheat.”

 Whereas fleece jackets and pants were quite popular a couple of years ago, there is nothing better to enhance looking like Frosty the Snowman than training or racing in fleece.
-The outer garments have to be designed to allow the snow that is kicked up to immediately fall back off the garment.
+Outer garments must be designed to allow any snow kicked up to immediately fall back off the garment.